Lovelock Cave: Life at Lovelock Cave

-Humans utilized the cave starting around 2580 BC but it was not intensively used until 1000 BC.
+Humans used the cave starting around 2500 BC but it was not intensively used until 1000 BC.
 Two competing hypotheses arose from the investigations of Lovelock Cave.
 Heizer and Napton supported a limnosedentary theory pertaining to life at the site.
 This view held that people of the area rarely moved from their base because they had access to such rich and varied resources.
 This theory is based on the coprolitic material found at Lovelock which revealed a primary diet of fish and diverse lakeside fare.
-A limnomobile view suggests that sites such as Lovelock were only occupied during certain times throughout the year and people in the area were very mobile.
+By contrast, a limnomobile view suggests that people in the area were very mobile and sites such as Lovelock were only occupied during certain times throughout the year.
 Lovelock Cave is believed to have been occupied extensively during the winter months.
-Summer months may have been plagued with insects that would make life near a marsh undesirable.
+Summer months may have been plagued with insects, such as mosquitoes, that would make life near a marsh undesirable.
 The findings at the site reveal lengthy periods of occupation and also show the complicated techniques used by hunters and gatherers to acquire resources.

 Lovelock Cave overlooks Humboldt Sink, a remnant of Lake Lahontan.
-The human coprolites recovered from Lovelock Cave reveal that 90 percent of the diet came from Humboldt Sink.
+The human coprolites recovered from Lovelock Cave reveal that 90 percent of their diet came from Humboldt Sink.
 All sizes of fish were eaten and hunting techniques included the use of nets, traps, and hooks made from fishbone.
-Dietary staples include: Lahontan Chub, ducks, and mudhens.
+Dietary staples included Lahontan cutthroat trout, ducks, and mudhens.
 Plants such as bulrush, cattail, and other grasses were also significant food sources.
-The environment of the Great Basin is very diverse.
-The amount of rainfall varies year to year.
+The environment of the Great Basin is very diverse and the amount of rainfall varies year to year.
 A wet year can potentially produce six times more vegetation than a dry year.
 Hunter-gatherers of the Great Basin survived on a wide variety of resources to adapt to a changing environment.
 The inhabitants of Lovelock Cave were fortunate to live around a rich lowland marsh as the duck and goose decoys were ideal for hunting in such areas.
-Mosquitoes and other insects were troublesome pests to people of the marshes during summer months.